What Causes an Exhaust Manifold to Crack?

 Excessive back pressure

-Restricted exhaust flow due to a damaged catalytic converter, clogged muffler, or malfunctioning exhaust system can result in increased back pressure.
-This increased pressure puts additional stress on the exhaust manifold, making it more susceptible to cracking.
+Restricted exhaust flow due to a damaged catalytic converter, clogged muffler, or malfunctioning exhaust system can create increased back pressure which places additional stress on the exhaust manifold, potentially increasing cracking risk.

 Impact Damage

-External factors such as road debris or accidental impacts can directly damage the exhaust manifold.
-Even a minor collision or contact with a hard object can create stress points that can develop into cracks.
+External factors, including road debris or accidental impacts, can damage an exhaust manifold directly.
+Even minor collisions or contact with hard objects may create stress points which later develop into cracks in its structure.

 Conclusion